muskan70/LLD-solutions/LoggingSystem/README.md

 6. Should not impact the application flow.
 #### Sending messages
 1. Sink need not be mentioned while sending a message to the logger library.
-2. A message level has a 1:1 mapping with sink.
 3. Client specifies message content, level and namespace while sending a message
 #### Logger configuration (see sample below)
 1. Specifies all the details required to use the logger library.